access-2-arabia/QR-Code/README.md

 The QR code data must include the following fields:

-- `identifier`: The unique identifier for the QR code.
+- `identifier`: This represents a unique identifier for the QR code, which could be a card number, account number, or any other specific reference.
+For example, in a payment application, the identifier might be the user’s account number
 - `amount`: The amount associated with the QR code.
 - `expiry`: The expiry date for the QR code.